CoHillDev/MVC_ClothinTime/README.md

 ## Description

-This repository is a simple PHP MVC structure from scratch, developped t create Clothin Time app.
+This repository is a simple PHP MVC structure from scratch, modified to create Clothin Time app.

 ## Steps